 As a kid the stories that had an impact on my imagination were The Magic Faraway Tree, The Narnia Chronicles, Anne of Green Gables, The Secret Garden and The Bridge to Terabithia and I loved fairy tales (preferably the happy ending ones).

 I’m pretty eclectic though and love a good suspense thriller, murder mystery, treasure hunt and mythology based action story.
-I’ve loved Chic Lit, single title and series romances and love stories; you name it and I’ve probably read it (except 50 Shades of Grey: I haven’t read that yet and it’s not on my list in the near future).
+I’ve loved Chic Lit, single title and series romances and love stories; you name it and I’ve probably read it (except 50 Shades of Grey: I haven’t read that yet)(update I have finally read that!).

 It took me a while to create this website and just WRITE.
 Mostly because after high school I took what I thought would be a “sensible” path and went to Flinders University to complete a Bachelor of Science degree (with Honours) with the intention of studying a Masters in Nutrition and Dietetics although due to course restructuring (and fate) I ended up spending 6 years as a PhD candidate in reproductive endocrinology.
 I decided to discontinue the PhD because I really didn’t want to become a career scientist (and frankly, if I was going to be struggling for an income for the rest of my life, then I’d rather it be doing a job I really loved and one without the nasty chemicals), so I left science to study Naturopathy, nutrition and herbal medicine (which I’d discovered during the PhD).
 I loved the rich historical story of herbal medicine and the simplicity of naturopathy and nutrition.

-I work as a naturopath part time in my clinic here in Adelaide and I’ve produced an online cooking show for people with food sensitivities called Alternative Chef Kitchen: at the time of writing this I’ve published 2 books and I’m currently working on the 3rd.
+I work as a naturopath part time in my clinic here in Adelaide and I’ve produced an online cooking show for people with food sensitivities called Alternative Chef Kitchen: at the time of writing this I’ve published 3 books and I’m currently working on more for Alternative Chef Kitchen to be released in July 2017.

 After an almost 7 year hiatus from reading fiction and writing for fun (thanks to small kids, sleep deprivation, study and producing the online TV show) I’ve returned to one of my first loves: writing and reading fiction.